DavidButterfield/usermode_compat/README.md

 translation between the kernel's proc_dir_entry calls and fuse(8) calls, to support the kernel module's interface to system applications.

-Though there are presently a small number of places in the code using Linux-specific system call options, these could easily be abstracted out to allow the possibility of running SCST also on non-Linux systems having gcc and the necessary libraries.
+Although there are presently a small number of places in the code using Linux-specific system call options, these could easily be abstracted out to allow the possibility of running SCST also on _non_-Linux systems having gcc and the necessary libraries.

 **UMC Depends on**